 Our dual structure combines commercial innovation with charitable mission, ensuring technology reaches the people who need it most.

-Two pieces of hardware form the backbone of every Neighbour Up deployment — working in concert to create a resilient, self-healing mesh that operates entirely off-grid.
+Three purpose-built devices form the backbone of every Neighbour Up deployment — a community hub, a solar mesh backbone, and a local edge server — working in concert to create a resilient, self-healing network that operates entirely off-grid.

 The S618 is a ruggedised, solar-powered mesh Wi-Fi node built for deployment in locations without mains power.
 Engineered for outdoor durability, it creates a self-extending wireless mesh across kilometres — no power lines, no towers, no telco required.
 Each node autonomously discovers its neighbours and routes around failures, making the network genuinely resilient by design.